StrawHatXYZ/website/src/content/post/privacy_policy_app.md

 ### THIRD PARTY SERVICES

 You may provide us with Your user identifier information regarding, or to enable Your usage of, certain third party services (together with a mapped photo where applicable) e.g. social networking services and payment services, in order for the Services to interoperate with such third party services.
 You may use such third party services to create Your user profile or log in to our Services, share information with such third party services, or to connect Your user profile with the respective third party services.
 Such third party services may automatically provide us with access to certain personal information retained by them about You (e.g., your payment handle, unique identification information, content viewed by You, content liked by You and information about the advertisements You have been shown or may have clicked on) and You agree that we may collect, use and retain the information provided by these third party services in accordance with this Privacy Policy.
 You may be able to control the personal information You allow us to have access to through the privacy settings on the respective third party service.
 We will never store any passwords created for any third party services.

+### CONTACT INFORMATION

+You may provide us with <strong>names, profile pictures, phone numbers, email addresses and Google ID's </strong>contained in <strong>Your address book </strong>(“<strong>Contact Information</strong>”) with Discover.
+In addition to Contact Information, if You choose to activate use of a third party service, such as social networks services, within the Services, Discover may collect, store and use the list of identifiers associated with said services linked to the Contact Information in order to enhance the results shared with other Users.

+Please note that no other contact information other than the phone numbers and thereto attached names, profile pictures, Google ID's and email addresses will be collected and used from Your address book.
+Other numbers or information that may be contained in Your address book will be filtered away by our safety algorithms and will therefore not be collected by Discover.
+Please also note that You can always choose not to share Contact Information with Discover and if You have shared such information and changed Your mind, You can delist Your number or opt-out to render Your entire Contact Information unavailable for search in the Discover database.

+With User's consent we upload the User's Contact List to Supabase (our Cloud Backend) and store it in Encrypted format.
+The user can request their data to be deleted at any time, by reaching out to us at [hello@strawhat.xyz]

 ### OTHER INFORMATION YOU MAY PROVIDE